 The NIST CSF is composed of three parts.
 The Framework Core is a set of cybersecurity activities, desired outcomes, and common references.
 It presents standards, guidelines, and practices in a way that lets you communicate cybersecurity activities and outcomes across all levels of the organization.
 It contains four elements: Functions, Categories, Subcategories, and Informative References.
 The Framework Implementation Tiers focus on cybersecurity risk and processes to manage that risk.
 The Framework Profile contains repeatable outcomes based on business needs selected from the Framework Categories and Subcategories.

-To see clearly, how the NIST CSF applies to web security, it’s best to look at the structure of the Framework Core.
-The top level of the Core are the following functions: Identify, Protect, Detect, Respond, and Recover.
+To see clearly, how the NIST CSF applies to web security, it’s best to look at the structure of the Framework Core functions.
+At the top level of the Core are the following functions: Identify, Protect, Detect, Respond, and Recover.
 Each of the Functions contains several categories, for example, the Identify function contains categories such as Asset Management, Business Environment, Governance, Risk Assessment, Risk Management Strategy, and Supply Chain Risk Management.
-Each of these categories has specific subcategories, which define desired outcomes.
+Each of these categories has specific subcategories that define desired outcomes.

 - ID.AM-2: Software platforms and applications within the organization are inventoried: This outcome applies to web applications as well.
 To reach this outcome, you need to find a way to create an inventory of all web applications in your organization.